Kirkwood High School: Recognition

 The 2016 Niche report placed the school as the 2nd best public high school in the state and in the ninety-ninth percentile of the 18,841 public high schools in the country.
-Regarding college readiness, in 2020 GreatSchools.org gave the school a very high score for its White students but a middling score for its Black students, explaining that large differences between groups suggest that some groups of students may not be getting necessary support.
+Regarding college readiness, in 2020 GreatSchools gave the school a very high score for its White students but a middling score for its Black students, explaining that large differences between groups suggest that some groups of students may not be getting necessary support.
 In addition, the report indicated that test scores for low-income students fell below the state average.

 Kirkwood High school was featured in CNN's “Heroin: The poisoning of America” and was covered nationally by CNN's Deborah Feyerick.
 The area of Kirkwood, Missouri was found to have four times the national average of heroin overdoses.

 Kirkwood High School was recognized as a National Blue Ribbon school for the 2022-2023 school year.